by Janis / 0 comments - Orginally published:29th March 2019

 An Italian city full of local charm

-Visiting Italy is always a special treat and even more so, if your trip includes the beautiful city of Florence in Tuscany.
+Visiting Italy is always a special treat, and even more so if your trip includes the beautiful city of Florence in Tuscany.

-Centuries of history all around and Italian culture to be so envious of, Florence ticked a lot of boxes for us and not just for its incredible pasta.
+With centuries of history all around and Italian culture to be so envious of, Florence ticked a lot of boxes for us and not just for its incredible pasta.

 The Cathedral of Florence